 The estates of prominent designers such as Charles & Ray Eames, Alexander Girard, Anton Lorenz, George Nelson and others are maintained in the archive of the Vitra Design Museum.
 The holdings also include company publications, brochures, posters, patent documents and drawings.If you have questions regarding the archive, please contact archive(at)design-museum.de

-The preservation and restoration of the objects in the Vitra Design Museum collection and archive is overseen by the museum’s own conservation workshop.
+The preservation and conservation of the objects in the Vitra Design Museum collection and archive is overseen by the museum’s own conservation workshop.
 A special focus of this work is devoted to the issues and problems posed by the aging of plastic materials.
 In cooperation with international research institutes, universities and other museums, the Vitra Design Museum conservation workshop is constantly gaining new knowledge in this area.
-Below you can find some projects from the museum’s restoration department.
+Below you can find some projects from the museum’s conservation department.